-The Parent Academic Coaching Empowerment (PACE) meets the social and educational needs of parents of K-5 students who attend Public Schools located in the Bedford Stuyvesant neighborhood of Brooklyn, NY.
+The Parent Academic Coaching Empowerment (PACE) meets the social and educational needs of parents/grandparents/legal guardians of K-12 students who attend public and private schools located in the New York Metropolitan area.
 Parents gain access to the PACE curriculum and peer support for six hours per month over the course of a 10-month cycle.
 The PACE curriculum goals aim to: (1) provide parents with real-life tools/life skills to manage everyday stressors; and (2) improve teacher/administrative communication strategies; and (3) reduce barriers to professional support for long-term assistance and/or self-care.

-Each sessions begins with round table “check-in” process that allows program participants an opportunity to briefly reflect and recap an experience that linked to a previous workshop theme.
-Facilitators then introduce a new theme, share information and invite participants to explore the topic through a combination of activities (small group discussions, textile projects, role play, etc.).
-Each sessions closes with an instructor led recital of a positive affirmation.
+Each session begins with a round table “check-in” process that allows program participants an opportunity to briefly reflect and recap an experience that linked to a previous workshop theme.
+Facilitators then introduce a new theme, share information, and invite participants to explore the topic through a combination of activities (small group discussions, textile projects, role play, etc.).
+Each session closes with an instructor-led recital of a positive affirmation.

-In many cases, FBMCP serves as a “community connector” by linking parents to local resources based on workshop themes or conversations that stem out of the PACE experience.
+In many cases, FBMCP serves as a “community connector” by linking parents to local resources based on workshop themes or conversations that stem from the PACE experience.